 ‘Someone contacted the front desk, asking for the supervisor.
 I watched him take the call, all the time looking at me.
 He hung up and then waved me over.

-All the timestamps pointed to Ms Sawyer conversing with the caller, a woman who had apparently committed suicide by an overdose of codeine, an opiate, an overdose which took her life some twenty four hours before she dialled 999.
+All the timestamps pointed to Ms Sawyer conversing with the caller, a woman who apparently committed suicide by an overdose of codeine, an opiate, an overdose which took her life some twenty four hours before she dialled 999.

 But without further, focused research, answers to the nature of the soul will continue to remain elusive.
 I must add that, once again, this is not the kind of incident that can be replicated under the conditions required to satisfy the scientific method.